bpodell/whiteboard/32/readme.md

 your tests should cover basic (expected) functionality your tests should consider edge cases for your function (ex: will your function still operate on an array of floating point integers?)
 In your README.md explain why you would NOT use recursion to solve fibonacci, even though you CAN.

+The reason you wouldn't use recursion on this is due to the call stack size limit.
+A fibonacci sequence in theory is limitless so if you wanted to build a really long sequence you would be adding a ton of function calls to the stack.
+You would be at risk of overfilling the stack because things won't be removed from the stack until the final iteration of the function has been called.